ClemenceLR/shop_back_springboot/README.md

-This project is a technical test.
-It contains a backen spring boot serving products items
+This project contains a backen spring boot serving products items

 ### Access the different routes :
 ```